HPC Project 2: The Master-Worker & Message-Passing Patterns

 Hard copies of:

-1. A 1-page written analysis in which you interpret your line-charts and spreadsheet data, discussing both the averages and variances.
-Try to account for what you observe there; provide a hypothesis for why it is occurring, and cite evidence in support of your hypothesis, Make your analysis as quantitative as possible, citing actual values from the data you collected to support the statements you make.
+1. A 1-to-2 page written analysis in which you interpret your line-charts and spreadsheet data, discussing the statistics you recorded, especially the averages and standard deviations.
+To give a few examples: Explain for what you observe there; provide hypotheses for your observations, and support your hypotheses with evidence.
+Make your analysis as quantitative as possible, citing actual values from the data you collected to support all claims and hypotheses you make.

 Compare the data you collected this week with what you collected last week.
-If you notice differences, quantify those differences and try to identify the reason for the difference.
+If you notice significant differences, quantify those differences and provide evidence-based hypotheses that might explain those differences.

-If you used AI in completing this project, attach an additional page in which you document your use of it, as described in the course policies.
+If you used AI in completing this project, attach an additional page or two in which you document your use of it, as described in the course policies.

 2. Your two line-charts.